ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/pmodel_overview.md

 <!-- markdownlint-disable-next-line MD041 -->
 (pmodel_overview)=

-# P Model overview
+# The P Model

 This page provides an overview of the P Model {cite:p}`Prentice:2014bc,Wang:2017go` along with links to further details of the theory and the code implementation.
+See also:

-The details of calculations and the API for the package code are shown in the [module reference documentation](../../api/pmodel_api) and a separate page shows [worked examples](worked_examples) of using `pyrealm` to fitting the P Model.
+* The details of calculations and the API for the package code are shown in the [module reference documentation](../../api/pmodel_api)
+* The [worked examples](worked_examples) of using `pyrealm` to fitting the P Model.

+## Overview

 The P Model is a model of carbon capture and water use by plants.
 Four forcing variables are used to define the environment that the plant experiences: